cdycus/Arkos/spine/README.md

 Secret key is stored locally (development mode) and used for HMAC SHA-256 signing.

 Ensures all outbound Skippy communications can be verified as sovereign-originated.

+Would you like me to:

+Patch signature enforcement into pulse + expression pipeline?

+Lock the secret key with encryption + key rotation support?

+Build identity-aware test harness?

+You can sequence all or request just one.

+You said:
+Patch signature enforcement into pulse + expression pipeline?
+ChatGPT said:

+📊 File Count Audit

+✅ Current File Count = 1448

+🆕 New File Count (After Changes) = 1448

+📦 Total File Count in Zip Folder = 1448

+File count held steady.
+No repackaging needed, proceeding to archive. spine/pulse_queue.py mind/expression/expression_engine.py

+🧾 Release Notes (Patch 7 - Signature Enforcement Pipeline)
+✨ New Features:

+All pulses now include a cryptographic signature and signed_by field.

+Expressions are now wrapped with sovereign validation metadata.

+✅ Git Commit Notes